 Denver Capital Gains Lawyer

 If you are considering giving away your assets as a gift or through an inheritance, you may have questions about capital gains taxes.
-Brady, McFarland & Lord, LLC, can answer your questions about capital gains taxes and help you determine whether you should give your real estate, stocks, or other assets away while you are alive or after your death.
+Colorado Estate Planning Law Center, can answer your questions about capital gains taxes and help you determine whether you should give your real estate, stocks, or other assets away while you are alive or after your death.

 As a Denver capital gains attorney with more than 21 years of experience, Karen L. Brady is committed to helping clients in the Greater Denver, JeffCo, and the Front Range areas minimize capital gains taxes and achieve their other financial goals.
 She will walk you through your available options and guide you through this complicated area of tax law.

 Planning for Capital Gains Taxes in Denver